baoisnotruski/klettern/beta.md

 Here I a grab a hold with my left palm facing upward.
 We call this an `undercling`.
-My right hand is on a big hold -- a bit slopey -- but still pretty good.
+My right hand is on a big hold.
 A hold that you can put most of your finger length behind is called a `jug`.

 Next, I aim for a hole in the wall we call a `pocket`.
 This pocket is deep enough to put the first pads of my index and middle finger in.
 Since the pocket is farther than my left shoulder and I am aiming for it with my right hand, there is a natural tendency for my right hip to spin away from the wall.
 However, I try keep my hips relatively parallel to the rock so that my right foot remains engaged.